Neil Simpson (alpine skier)

-Neil Douglas Hamilton Simpson is a British visually impaired para alpine skier who competed at the 2022 Winter Paralympics.
+Neil Douglas Hamilton Simpson (born 8 December 2002) is a British visually impaired Para alpine skier who competed at the 2022 and 2026 Winter Paralympic Games.

 Career

 Simpson made his debut at the 2021 World Para Snow Sports Championships where he won a silver medal in the super combined.

 He competed at the 2022 Winter Paralympics and won a gold medal in the super-G and a bronze medal in the super combined.

 Simpson was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to skiing.

+At the 2026 Winter Paralympics, Simpson and his guide Rob Poth won a silver medal in the alpine combined.
+During the Paralympics, he also recorded fourth-place finishes in the downhill and super-G. In the giant slalom, Simpson and Roth exited the competition after missing a gate in their opening run.